Read time 4 minutes

 HAFNIUM group operates within the United States through various leased Virtual Private Servers.
 Earlier, it used to infiltrate the network through their internet-facing servers.
 It uses some legitimate applications like Covenant’s command prompt to gain entrance.
 Once it enters the network, they copy the data and paste it to the data sharing sites like Mega upload.

-Recently, Microsoft found out that the HAFNIUM group is targeting their Exchange Server customers.
-The majority of the time, they are unable to change the user account settings, but they steal the data and make it public.
+Recently, Microsoft found out that the HAFNIUM group is targeting their Exchange Server customers with low security integrations.
+Most of the time, they are unable to change the user account settings, but they steal the data and make it public.

-Microsoft has identified some loopholes in various points of the network that HAFNIUM uses to enter the network.
+Microsoft Threat Intelligence Center (MSTIC) has identified some loopholes in the security wall in various points of the Exchange network that HAFNIUM uses to enter the network.
 Microsoft has also given the security patch for each loophole to protect the Exchange Server from future attacks.

 • CVE-2021-26855: It is a code that denotes the server-side request forgery vulnerability in on-premises Exchange Server that the hacker uses to send genuine-looking HTTP requests, and Exchange Server finds it as a genuine client request.

-• CVE-2021-26857: It is the insecure deserialization vulnerability present in the Unified Messaging service section.
+• CVE-2021-26857: It is the insecure deserialization vulnerability that lies in the Unified Messaging (UM) service section.
 By making use of this vulnerability, the hackers gain the ability to run code in the Exchange Server.

 • CVE-2021-27065: It is another post-authentication arbitrary file write vulnerability that the HAFNIUM hackers use to authenticate their queries.
 It gives more direct access to write a new file at any folder or path in the server.